genzen2103/Speaker-Recognition-System-using-GMM/README.md

 PyaudioAnalysis library has been used for feature extraction of voiced reagion of speaker GMM modeling is done using sklearn package in python

-For LPCC-GMM system implementation is partly in MATLAB and python For feature extraction MATLAB script is used and GMM training is done using sklearn
+For LPCC-GMM system implementation is partly in Scilab and python For feature extraction Scilab script is used and GMM training is done using sklearn

 Various experiments done for hyderparameter optimization can be found in report.